Manuel Lanzini: 2015–16 season

 On 22 July 2015, Lanzini signed for Premier League side West Ham United on a season-long loan, with an option to make the move permanent.
-He made his debut on 6 August in the UEFA Europa League third qualifying round away to Astra Giurgiu, starting the match and scoring in the third minute, however the Hammers lost 2–1 (4–3 on aggregate) and were eliminated.
+He made his debut on 6 August in the UEFA Europa League third qualifying round away to Astra, starting the match and scoring in the third minute, however the Hammers lost 2–1 (4–3 on aggregate) and were eliminated.

 His league debut came on 15 August as a 76th-minute substitute for Cheikhou Kouyaté in a 1–2 home defeat to Leicester City.
 On 29 August, he scored his first league goal after just three minutes away to Liverpool, and assisted a goal from Mark Noble as the Hammers won 3–0 for their first victory at Anfield since 1963.
 In March 2016, West Ham confirmed that they had taken up the option to sign Lanzini on a permanent deal, with effect from 1 July 2016.

 2016–17 season

 Lanzini played 39 games in all competitions for West Ham, scoring eight goals.
-On 15 October 2016 he scored the only goal in a 1–0 win away to Crystal Palace to give West Ham their first away win of the season.
-His goal in a 1–0 win against Tottenham Hotspur on 5 May 2017 halted Tottenham's challenge to win the Premier League title.
+On 15 October 2016, he scored the only goal in a 1–0 win away to Crystal Palace to give West Ham their first away win of the season.
+His goal in a 1–0 win against London rivals Tottenham Hotspur on 5 May 2017 halted Tottenham's challenge to win the Premier League title.
 Tottenham, at the time, were on a nine-match winning run and were challenging Chelsea for the league title.
 On 9 May he was voted runner-up to Michail Antonio as Hammer of the Year and the Players’ Player of the Year.